opencontainers/image-tools/README.md

 # Contributing

 Development happens on GitHub.
 Issues are used for bugs and actionable items and longer discussions can happen on the [mailing list](#mailing-list).
 The code is licensed under the Apache 2.0 license found in the `LICENSE` file of this repository.

 ## Code of Conduct

-Participation in the OpenContainers community is governed by [OpenContainer's Code of Conduct](code-of-conduct).
+Participation in the OpenContainers community is governed by [OpenContainer's Code of Conduct][code-of-conduct].

 ## Security